illusion12321/orchestrate-php/README.md

 use andrefelipe\Orchestrate\Application;

 $application = new Application();
-// if you don't provide any parameters it will
+// if you don't provide any parameters it will:
 // get the API key from an environment variable 'ORCHESTRATE_API_KEY'
 // use the default host 'https://api.orchestrate.io'
 // and the default API version 'v0'

-// you can also provide the values, in order: key, host, version
+// you can also provide the parameters, in order: apiKey, host, version
 $application = new Application(
-    $apiKey,
+    'your-api-key',
     'https://api.aws-eu-west-1.orchestrate.io/',
     'v0'
 );

 // check the success with Ping
-$application->ping(); // returns boolean
+$application->ping(); // (boolean)
 ```

 ## Getting Started